AI & Automation

 • Test different hooks

-For professional advertising strategies, check out our performance marketing services.
+For professional advertising strategies, see our performance marketing services.

 For email marketing

 Template: You are an email marketing specialist.
-Write a 3-email welcome series for new subscribers of [company].
+Write a welcome series of 3 emails for new subscribers of [company].

 • Email 1: Welcome + expectations